MahjongRepository/tenhou-python-bot/README.md

 So, even with the current simple logic it can play and win.

-## Local runner for mahjong bots

-It allows to run four copies of bots to play with each other and it collects different statistics for each copy of the bot.

-It doesn't support 100% of mahjong rules, but we are working on it.

-The main purpose of it to be able to run three old bots to play against a new copy of the bot.
-It will allow to determine was a new version improved or not.

-To be able to run it you need to copy an old ai version to the `mahjong/ai/old_version.py` and run `bots_battle.py`.

 # For developers

 ## How to run it?